-Chalk has been used by many types of athletes for a long time.
+Many types of athletes have used chalk for a long time.
 Humans naturally release oils and sweat.
-When we workout, this is especially true.
+When we work out, this is especially true.

 Climbing chalk dries that sweat, increasing your friction capabilities and improving your grip on the holds.
 It eliminates sweat — which could mean the difference between sending a route and failing miserably.